aws-powertools/powertools-lambda-dotnet/examples/ServerlessApi/Readme.md

 If something when wrong you can use logs and tracing commands, described above, to debug.

 The exposed API is a default one created by `Lambda ASP.NET Core Web API` [.NET Core project templates](https://github.com/aws/aws-lambda-dotnet/tree/master#amazonlambdaaspnetcoreserver).
-To enhance API with AWS Lambda Powertools, we didn't need to change the start up code nor the logic of an API.
+To enhance the API with AWS Lambda Powertools, we didn't need to change the start up code nor the logic of an API.
 We added standard logging commands, metrics emission, and tracing instrumentation code.

 ### Logging
-Logging uses a context data available in an AWS Lambda Event.
-This is the reason why to have an information about function name, its memory size etc `[Logging]` attribute needs to be on a method with the proper input parameters.
+Logging uses the context data available in an AWS Lambda Event.
+This is the reason why to have information about function name, its memory size etc `[Logging]` attribute needs to be on a method with the proper input parameters.
 The handler function looks like a good choice. [`LambdaEntryPoint`](src/LambdaPowertoolsAPI/LambdaEntryPoint.cs) overrides the method handler method (`FunctionHandlerAsync`) from the abstract class `Amazon.Lambda.AspNetCoreServer.FunctionHandlerAsync`.
 The method is pointed as the handler in the function definition in the SAM template.
 In this example we point to the correlation ID and instruct PowerTools to log an incoming event.

 ```
 [Logging(CorrelationIdPath = CorrelationIdPaths.ApiGatewayRest, LogEvent = true)] // we are enabling logging, it needs to be added on method which have Lambda event